msales/kage/README.md

 #### GET /health

-Gets the current health status ok Kage.
+Gets the current health status of Kage.
+Returns a 200 status code if Kage is healthy, otherwise a 500 status code

+#### GET /brokers

+Get the state of all known brokers.

+#### GET /brokers/health

+Get the current kafka health status.
+Returns a 200 status code if all brokers are connected, otherwise a 500 status code

 #### GET /topics